cdl-geneseo/cdl-geneseo.github.io/_drafts/forum-recap-post.md

 ### The task

-We placed Greene's article in four private Google Docs shared only with the participants and asked them to use the highlight and comments functions to dissect the issues and ideas brought up in the article and respond to one another's observations.
+We placed Greene's article in four private Google docs shared only with the participants and asked them to use the highlight and comments functions to dissect the issues and ideas brought up in the article and respond to one another's observations.
 The article was copied into four different Docs in order to keep one document from getting overwhelmed by comments.

 ### The results